Subject Intent Statements

 Computing

-Teaching of online safety is also of high importance and is regularly addressed with the children throughout the whole year to ensure children understand and know how to deal with the diverse issues they may encounter online.
-More information on online safety and the progression of teaching can be found within our safeguarding tab.
+Teaching of online safety is also of high importance, and it is regularly addressed with pupils throughout the year.
+This is to ensure that children are given many opportunities to learn about how to deal with the diverse issues that they may encounter online.
+Annually, we take part in ‘Safer Internet Day’ too.
+More information about online safety and the progression of teaching can be found within the safeguarding tab.

 DT